bleepr/bleepr.github.io/nantas.markdown

 point where to download the map and the full visual status map.

-Additionally, all the data is exportable in a neat CSV file that can then be imported in spreadsheet tool such as LibreOffice Calc.
+Additionally, all the data is exportable in a neat CSV file that can then be imported in spreadsheet tool such as LibreOffice Calc, Excel or other data analysis and visualisation tools.

 ## Evaluation
 How did the system fare?
 Could had it been better?